 Managing winter grazing appropriately can be complex, as the needs of people, animals, and the environment do not always align.

 The NZVA believes a collaborative pan-sector approach is needed to assist farmers through a fair and just transition towards winter grazing practices that provide excellent health and welfare outcomes for animals.

-The NZVA advocated for, and is part of a Government taskforce, along with other industry representatives, to find solutions where winter grazing practices result in poor animal welfare outcomes.
+The NZVA advocated for a Government taskforce to find solutions where winter grazing practices result in poor animal welfare outcomes.